Magrathea-Pathfinder: A 3D adaptive-mesh code for geodesic ray tracing in $N$-body simulations: Tests and convergence study

 Because most of the gravitational lensing power lies in small scales, we already expect AMR to be an important aspect of the ray-tracing procedure.
-In \cref{fig:convergencePS_AMR}, we quantify its impact through the estimation of the angular power spectrum of the convergence computed with \textsc{anafast} on the full-sky light-cone at $z = 0.45$, between $\ell\e{min} = 10$ and $\ell\e{max} = 2000$ (because in that case $\ell\e{max} \sim N\e{side}$, which should give a good enough accuracy).
+In \cref{fig:convergencePS_AMR}, we quantify its impact through the estimation of the angular power spectrum of the convergence computed with \textsc{anafast} on the full-sky light cone at $z = 0.45$, between $\ell\e{min} = 10$ and $\ell\e{max} = 2000$ (because in that case $\ell\e{max} \sim N\e{side}$, which should give sufficient accuracy).

-First, we remark that the angular power spectrum computed with AMR is in excellent agreement with the theoretical prediction.
+First, we note that the angular power spectrum computed with AMR is in excellent agreement with the theoretical prediction.
 This validates our methodology (in the present case, that of the finite-beam method) to compute the lensing distortion matrix.
-Second, we see that the angular power spectrum without AMR (that is, we only consider the coarse level the propagation of light) departs early (around $\ell \sim 200-300$) from the AMR case and exhibits a strong damping at small scales.
-A similar trend was noticed in \cite{lepori2020weak}.
+Second, we see that the angular power spectrum without AMR (i.e. we only consider the coarse level for the ray tracing) departs early (around $\ell \sim 200-300$) from the AMR case and exhibits a strong damping at small scales.
+A similar trend was noted by \cite{lepori2020weak}.
 This shows that AMR is extremely important for recovering the correct statistical properties of gravitational lensing when modelling light propagation in a PM $N$-body simulation.